From tuning to miking, a comprehensive look at setting up and recording a drum kit

 Laying it down

 Levels will naturally be the first concern for the recording.
 Drums are highly dynamic, with very strong transients, and this needs to be taken into account.
 In a typical modern session, recording to a digital workstation, there should be some kind of peak metering available to warn you when you’re getting near digital full scale (0 dBFS).
-As long as levels stay below this, everything should be okay.
+As long as levels stay a few dB below this, everything should be okay.

 In fact, since transients are so short, the occasional over might pass unnoticed, but since digital metering does not necessarily give you a way to know how far over you’ve gone, caution is the rule here—a momentary red light flashing now and again is probably okay, but anything more frequent or more sustained, no matter how short, should be cause for concern.